Camping Near Savannah

 What are the camping fees in Savannah?

 Camping fees in Savannah vary depending on the campground and amenities offered.
-The most budget-friendly options are found at Skidaway Island State Park, where primitive camping starts at $25 per night, while full-hookup RV sites range from $35-45 per night.
-For those interested in coastal camping, nearby Tybee Island offers additional options with rates between $40-65 per night.
+The most popular option is Skidaway Island State Park, where rates range from $35-45 per night for standard campsites with water and electric hookups.
+For those seeking an RV-friendly experience near Savannah, full-hookup sites typically cost between $45-65 per night.